google/nomulus/release/rollback/README.md

 deactivate
 ```

-Before you run the rollback script, make sure that
+If using virtualenv, make sure to run 'source myproject/bin/activate' before
-'source myproject/bin/activate' has been called.
+running the rollback script.

 ## Usage